-These companies have cut ties with the NRA
+Delta and United join list of companies to cut ties with the NRA

+Two major airlines.
 A cybersecurity firm.
 Six car rental brands.
 A home security company.
 An Omaha bank.
-Companies are scrambling to cut ties with the National Rifle Association.
+Companies have scrambled to cut ties with the National Rifle Association over the past couple of days, and the list continued to grow into the weekend.

+Delta Air Lines (DAL) announced Saturday morning that it's ending discounted rates for NRA members.
+"We will be requesting that the NRA remove our information from their website," the company said in a tweet.

+United Airlines (UAL) followed a short time later, saying the company will no longer offer discounts on flights to the NRA annual meeting.

+And TrueCar (TRUE), a car buying service, said late Friday that it would end its deal with the NRA as of February 28.

+The companies were the latest to abandon partnerships with the NRA amid a renewed public debate over tightened gun laws following a school shooting in Florida last week that left 17 dead.

-On Thursday, the First National Bank of Omaha pledged to stop issuing an NRA-branded Visa card.
+First National Bank of Omaha on Thursday pledged to stop issuing an NRA-branded Visa card.
 A bank spokesperson said "customer feedback" prompted a review of its partnership with the NRA, and it chose not to renew its current contract.

-There was a wave of car rental outfits.
+There was also a wave of car rental outfits.
 Enterprise Holdings, which runs the Enterprise, Alamo and National car rental groups, announced that it will end the discount deal it has with the NRA on March 26.

 On Friday, car rental company Hertz (HTZ) said in a tweet that it's also ending its NRA rental car discount program.